-In short, any activity, whether physical, mental, or emotional, significantly affects the subjective perception of time, without us having the means to measure accurately its small variations.
+In short, any activity, whether physical, mental, or emotional, significantly affects the subjective perception of time, without us having the means to measure its small variations accurately.

 2.a.2.
 Absolute time concept as an objective concept

-All children go through a phase when they develop the objective time concept in order to understand why many events have occurred and they were not aware of them.
-They simply have been asleep.
+All children go through a phase when they develop the objective time concept to understand why many events have occurred and they were not aware of them.
+They merely have been asleep.

-In a more general sense, in order to avoid the subjectivity of the perception of time and to be able to communicate and recognize temporal aspects, an abstract concept appears in which one tries to measure and determine time by means that are independent from the observer: the clock.
+To avoid the subjectivity of the perception of time and to be able to communicate and recognize temporal aspects, an abstract concept appears in which one tries to measure and determine time by means that are independent of the observer: the clock.

-The main characteristic of this concept is being an absolute time.
+The main characteristic of this concept of time is to be absolute.
 It does not depend on any external or internal variable to the individual.
-It is an abstract concept, perhaps it does not actually exist, but as a concept, it is absolute and real like life itself.
+It is an abstract concept, perhaps it does not exist, but as a concept, it is absolute and real like life itself.